 IRAs, or individual retirement accounts, are a tax-advantaged way to save for the future in addition to or in lieu of a workplace retirement plan like a 401(k).
 Adding money to these accounts can be a smart (and legal) way to reduce your tax bill.

 “Making IRA contributions is like going to the airport.
 The responsible thing to do is get there early with plenty of time to spare,” explains Matt Rosenberg, a certified public accountant and member of the American Institute of CPAs Financial Literacy Commission.
 Looking at it that way, he says, the extended deadline until mid-July is “like showing up late for your flight and finding it delayed.
 It’s an unexpected break that should definitely be taken advantage of.”

-RoseCap Investment Advisors, LLC (“RoseCap”) is a Registered Investment Advisor in the states of Colorado and Georgia.
-Accounts are held by TD Ameritrade Institutional, a member of Securities Investor Protection Corporation (SIPC) which protects investors up to $500,000.
-See SIPC.org for more details.
+RoseCap Investment Advisors, LLC (“RoseCap”) is an SEC Registered Investment Advisor.
 Investments are not FDIC insured and involve the risk partial or complete loss of value.
 Before you invest, please consider your investment objectives and RoseCap’s fees and expenses.
 Past performance does not guarantee future results.

 RoseCap chose to be an independent, fee-only, investment advisor because we believe this provides the best level of service for our clients.
 In addition to providing objective investment advice to our clients, we avoid selling high commission products such as life insurance and annuities to clients.
 Taking the role of a trusted advisor rather than a salesman is something that is very important to RoseCap, and should be very important to clients as well.